abelpz/dcs-js/README.md

 ### API

-dcs-js exposes a set of classes that should be instantiated to gain access to request methods.
+dcs-js exposes a set of functions, factories and classes that should be instantiated to gain access to request methods.

-A list of these classes can be found in: [/documentation/modules.md](/documentation/modules.md) or [dcs-js.netlify.app](https://dcs-js.netlify.app)
+A list of these exported modules can be found in: [/documentation/modules.md](/documentation/modules.md) or [dcs-js.netlify.app](https://dcs-js.netlify.app)

 ### Usage

+#### Object-oriented interface

+dcs-js exposes each of the DCS API operations as methods organized into javascript classes.

-First import one of the exposed Classes:
+To use this object-oriented modules first import one of the exposed Classes:

 - AdminApi
 - CatalogApi